CloudReactor/docs/secrets.md

 details.

-You can also use Ansible Vault to encrypt runtime secrets, by following the steps above for `deploy/files/[environment].yml`.
+You can also use Ansible Vault to encrypt runtime secrets, by following the steps above for `deploy/files/.env.[environment]`.
 However, this has the drawback that the secrets will be in plaintext in your container image.
 For most applications, that is secure enough because [AWS ECR stores images encrypted](https://aws.amazon.com/ecr/faqs/) and it is assumed the server you deploy from (which builds and caches Docker images) is secure.

-Once you figure out which files to encrypte, uncomment the lines in `.gitignore` that ignore secret files, since you'll be checking them in encrypted.

 ---

 ## git-crypt

-For deployment secrets, another option for encryption is [git crypt](https://github.com/AGWA/git-crypt), which encrypt secrets when they are committed to Git.
+For runtime or deployment secrets, another option for encryption is [git crypt](https://github.com/AGWA/git-crypt), which encrypt secrets when they are committed to Git.
 However, this leaves secrets unencrypted in the filesystem where the